-- The Green Screen Project – The installation of a 2.2m high pre-grown living ivy barrier between the school’s playground and the main road on which it is situated (completed in February 2018 and supported by the Mayor of London, Dulwich Society, Winkworths, Suzanne James and others).
+- The Green Screen Project – the installation of a 2.2m high pollution barrier of pre-grown ivy between the school’s playground and the main road (completed in February 2018 and supported by the Mayor of London, Dulwich Society, Winkworths, Suzanne James and others).
 Green Screens are proven to reduce the toxic levels of NO2 by 30-40% and particulate matter (PM) by 40-60%.
 See below for videos of the "Big Dig" and celebration assembly.

 - Playground and Roadside Greening – to further support our Green Screen Project, we are also planting more trees, shrubs and plants throughout the playground (including edible features) and we have this year received further funding from the Mayor of London's Greener City Fund to do so.

-- Cycle and Scooter Storage Improvements – To encourage more children to cycle or scoot to school (completion due Summer 2018).
+- Cycle and Scooter Storage Improvements – to encourage more children to cycle or scoot to school.